Abstract

 QUESTION

-How does one use the average of multiple accelerometers for control?
+How do you configure the average of multiple accelerometers for control?

 ANSWER

-Averaging control is possible in our Sine, Random, and Shock software modules.
-First, select your test and click the Channels tab.
+Averaging accelerometers for control is possible in the VibrationVIEW Sine, Random, and Shock software modules.